Anorak2/Obsidian-Notes/6 - Main Notes/Data Quality.md

 A couple ways we can handle missing values is by eliminating data objects/attributes, estimating missing values, or ignore the missing value during analysis.
 ### Duplicate Data
+Data set may include data objects that are duplicates, or almost duplicates of one another.
+This can be a major issue when merging data from heterogenous sources.
+Ex: Same person with multiple email addresses.

+To fix this we have to clean the data, sometimes this can be tricky since duplicates shouldn’t always be removed
 # References